Sweets from the Indian subcontinent: History

 Ancient Sanskrit literature from India mention feasts and offerings of mithas (sweet).
 Rigveda mentions a sweet cake made of barley called apūpa, where barley flour was either fried in ghee or boiled in water, and then dipped in honey.
 Malpua preserves both the name and the essentials of this preparation.
 One of the more complete surviving texts, with extensive descriptions of sweets and how to prepare them, is the Mānasollāsa (मानसोल्लास; meaning in Sanskrit, the delight of an idea, or delight of mind and senses).
 This ancient encyclopedia on food, music and other Indian arts is also known as the Abhilaṣitārtha Cintāmaṇi (the magical stone that fulfils desires).
 Mānasollāsa was composed about 1130 CE, by the Hindu King Somesvara III.
 The document describes meals that include a rice pudding called payasam (Sanskrit: पायसं), known as kheer in other South Asian languages.
 The document mentions seven kinds of rice.

 Mānasollāsa also describes recipes for golamu, a donut from wheat flour that is scented with cardamom; gharikas, a fried cake from black gram flour and sugar syrup; chhana, a fresh cheese and rice flour fritter soaked in sugar syrup that the document suggests should be prepared from strained curdled milk mixed with buttermilk; and many others.
 Mānasollāsa mentions numerous milk-derived sweets and describes how to make milk solids and condensed milk.
 It also contains methods for souring milk to produce sweets.

 The origin of sweets in the Indian subcontinent has been traced to at least 500 BCE when, records suggest, both raw sugar (gur, vellam, jaggery) and refined sugar (sarkara) were being produced.
 By 300 BCE, kingdom officials in India were acknowledging five kinds of sugar in official documents.
 By the Gupta dynasty era (300–500 CE), sugar was being made not only from sugar cane, but from other plant sources such as palm.
 Sushruta Samhita records about sugar being produced from mahua flowers, barley (yavasa) and honey and Sugar-based foods were also used in temple offerings as bhoga for the deities which, after the prayers, became prasād for devotees, the poor, or visitors to the temple.

-Varieties (in alphabetical order)
+Varieties

 Adhirasam

 Adhirasam is a sweet similar to a doughnut originating from Tamil cuisine made from rice flour, jaggery, butter and pepper.